ritikx01/python-quick-refresher/21 Inbuilt functions in python.md

 ```
 > [1, 16, 81, 9]

+Note: map function returns a generator, meaning to get map to actually call the function on every element of a list, you need to iterate through the resultant generator.
+Hence we use it inside list() function.

 3. filter function() also takes two arguments, a function and a list, it also iterates the list over that function but returns only those elements
 that evaluate to true.
 ```python